-Investigation Details Status (December 2024)

-undertaken on a monthly basis.
+Investigation Details Status (December 2024) undertaken on a monthly basis.
 Baseline Groundwater level and quality monitoring.
 Acquisition of water level, water samples and EC profiles from all monitoring network bores to characterise natural variation and ongoing variations which may be due to effects of the project.
 Ongoing monitoring as described in this GMMP for each bore network.
 Mt Salt Mound source analysis.
+Site visit November 2022 and August 2023 found no discharge was evident at that time.
+Should artesian water discharge be found at Mt Salt, water samples will be taken to be compared to potential upgradient groundwater sources.
+Spring source will be investigated through analysis of stable isotopes or radionuclides.
+Ongoing quarterly visits will continue noting that, to date, there has been no water discharge at the site.
 Development of trigger and threshold criteria.
 Development of trigger and threshold criteria for groundwater quality from the baseline groundwater quality data.
 Triggers and Thresholds developed (Table 6-1 and Table 6-2 and details contained in Appendix D).